-This Proxy Statement contains information related to the solicitation of proxies by and on behalf of the board of directors of Digital Turbine, Inc. (our "Board") for use in connection with our Annual Meeting of Stockholders to be held on Tuesday, September 17, 2019, beginning at 10:00 a.m., local time, at the Company's headquarters located at 111 Nucces Street, Austin, Texas 78701, and at any and all adjournments or postponements thereof (our "Annual Meeting").
-At our Annual Meeting, stockholders will be asked to consider and vote upon the following proposals: (i) election of seven (7) directors to serve on our board of directors for a one-year term ending as of our annual meeting of stockholders in fiscal year 2021; (ii) approval, in a non-binding advisory vote, of the compensation of our named executive officers, commonly referred to as "Say-on-pay"; (iii) ratification of the appointment of SingerLewak LLP as our independent registered public accounting firm for the fiscal year ending March 31, 2020; and (iv) the transaction of such other business as may properly come before the meeting and/or any adjournment or postponement thereof.
-This Proxy Statement and the accompanying proxy card are being mailed to stockholders on or about August 5, 2019.
+This Proxy Statement contains information related to the solicitation of proxies by and on behalf of the Board of Directors of Digital Turbine, Inc. (our "Board") for use in connection with our Annual Meeting of Stockholders to be held on Tuesday, September 14, 2021, beginning at 10:00 a.m., local time, at the Company's headquarters located at 110 San Antonio Street, Suite 160, Austin, Texas 78701, and at any and all adjournments or postponements thereof (our "Annual Meeting").
+At our Annual Meeting, stockholders will be asked to consider and vote upon the following proposals: (i) election of the seven (7) director nominees named herein to serve on our Board of Directors for a one-year term ending as of our annual meeting of stockholders in fiscal year 2023; (ii) approval, in a non-binding advisory vote, of the compensation of our named executive officers, commonly referred to as "say-on-pay"; (iii) ratification of the appointment of Grant Thornton LLP as our independent registered public accounting firm for the fiscal year ending March 31, 2022; and (iv) the transaction of such other business as may properly come before the meeting and/or any adjournment or postponement thereof.
+This Proxy Statement and the accompanying proxy card are being mailed to stockholders on or about August 4, 2021.